OKayInc/StatelessSession/README.md

-# telegram_session
+# stateless_session
-Library that allows Telegram Bots to have short term memory without using database access
+This library that allows Telegram Bots (or any stateless connection) to have short term memory without using database access.

 ## Installation